tschuy/hiking-by-transit/hikes/harvey-ranch.md

 park-link: https://jmlt.org/our-places/harvey-ranch/

 image: harvey-ranch.jpg
+blurb: From Moraga to Danville via some of the most remote parts of the East Bay
 ---

 When fundraising to purchase Harvey Ranch, the John Muir Land Trust called it a gateway.
 The property really is special in the connectivity and regionality it brings: Las Trampas has gone from tantalizingly close over a ridgeline to one hike away, bridging a critical gap in the regional trails network.